The Surfer (2024 film): Production

-The film was inspired by the Lunada Bay Boys.
-Nicolas Cage's casting in the film was announced in May 2023.
+The Surfer was inspired by the Lunada Bay Boys.

+It was written by Thomas Martin and directed by Lorcan Finnegan.
 The film is an Australian and Irish co-production.
 It was produced by Tea Shop Productions, Arenamedia, Lovely Productions, and Gramercy Park Media, with financial support from Australia's Screenwest.

+Nicolas Cage's casting in the film was announced in May 2023.
+It was Julian McMahon's final film role before his death months after its release in 2025.

-It was then reported in October and November 2023 that Cage was filming scenes in Yallingup.
+In October and November 2023, Cage was filming scenes in Yallingup.
 Principal photography concluded in December 2023.

-This was Julian McMahon's final film role filmed and released before his death.
+The score was composed by François Tétaz.

 Release

 The Surfer had its world premiere in the Midnight Screenings section at the 77th Cannes Film Festival on 18 May 2024.
 It was also featured in the Limelight section of the 54th International Film Festival Rotterdam on 31 January 2025.
 The film was theatrically released in the United States by Roadside Attractions and Lionsgate on 2 May 2025.
 In Ireland and the United Kingdom, the film was released by Vertigo Releasing on 9 May.
 It was then theatrically released in Australia by Madman Films on 15 May, before releasing on Australian streaming service Stan on 15 June.